camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/09-the-job-executor.html.md

 By default the job executor does not impose an order in which acquirable jobs are acquired.
 This means that the job acquisition order depends on the database and its configuration.
-That's why the job acquisition is assumed to be non-deterministic.
+That's why job acquisition is assumed to be non-deterministic.
 The intention for this is to keep the job acquisition query simple and fast.